Alluxio/alluxio/docs/en/operation/User-CLI.md

 The `setReplication` command sets the max and/or min replication level of a file or all files under a directory recursively.
 This is a metadata operation and will not cause any replication to be created or removed immediately.
 The replication level of the target file or directory will be changed automatically in background.

-This command takes an argument of `--min` to specify the minimal replication level and `--max` for the maximal replication.
+* The `--min` option specifies the minimal replication level
+* The `--max` optional specifies the maximal replication level.
 Specify -1 as the argument of `--max` option to indicate no limit of the maximum number of replicas.
-If the specified path is a directory and `-R` is specified, it will recursively set all files in this directory.
+* If the specified path is a directory and `-R` is specified, it will recursively set all files in this directory.

 For example, `setReplication` can be used to ensure the replication level of a file has at least one copy and at most three copies in Alluxio: